In every sport there emerges one person who stands out so prominently that he is referred to as “The Idol.” Such as a man was Jack Dempsey in boxing.

 In 1973, Jack Dempsey, at 78 years old, was leaving his famous Jack Dempsey’s Broadway Restaurant, in Manhattan, to go home, when a mugger hurried into his cab after him.

 Before he could demand money, Dempsey turned around, socked his left hook across the man’s chin, and knocked him sprawling out of the car, out cold in the gutter.
 Dempsey closed the door and the cab drove off.
 Some spurious stories have it that there were two muggers.

 In 1977, Jack Dempsey with his daughter Barbara Lynn published his autobiography, titled Dempsey.

-Dempsey is a member of the International Boxing Hall of Fame.
-The street where Madison Square Garden is located is called Jack Dempsey Corner.
+Jack Dempsey is a member of the International Boxing Hall of Fame and the street where Madison Square Garden is located is called Jack Dempsey Corner.

 We are sorry that this post was not useful for you!